Read Episode 3

 As she moved to walk towards the shop opposite Muliya, the suya seller, she felt eyes trailing her.
 She was used to that happening and flaunted her beauty for customers but that was inside ‘red cottage’.
 There was always this kind of innocent and gentle aura around her and she was pretty.
 She knew it.
 But here, it felt uncomfortable been gnawed by those who were supposed to be evangelizing, even the females were looking at her like they didn’t possess all she did.
 She needed to get what she needed and get back into the safety of her wall.

-In her bid to escape the pairs of eyes, she bumped into someone so hard, she almost fell.
-And…
+In her bid to escape the pairs of eyes, Sandra bumped into someone so hard that she almost fell.
+Her heart raced as she quickly regained her balance.

 Also Read: Becca’s Dilemma (A short Story)